MileHacker Logo

 Exchange Advice

 Banks or official exchange offices (Forex) typically the best rates.
-ATMs are widely available in Madinat a Nasr and throughout Cairo.
+Atms are easy to find in Madinat a Nasr and throughout Cairo.
 Avoid exchanging money at unofficial sources.

 Payment Methods